nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 By default, the application uses the following LED effects:

-* On the Thingy:52, the Lightwell LEDs displays the application state in the RGB scale.
+* Thingy:52 and Thingy:53 display the application state in the RGB scale.
+  Thingy:52 uses the Lightwell LEDs and Thingy:53 uses the **LED1**.

   * If the device is returning the machine learning prediction results, the LED uses following predefined colors: